pdGruby/cloupy/README.md

   <img src="https://i.ibb.co/XjGvVhm/lev-data-comp.png"/>
 </p>

 **In the figure on the left, no levels were specified and no data was filtered.
 In the figure on the right, the data was not filtered** (alpine stations were still in the dataset, stations with poor data continuity were also in the dataset), **but the levels were specified by passing `levels=np.arange(5, 12.5, 0.5)` to the `imap.draw()` method.** The red spots in the lower parts of the map are the result of the alpine stations in the dataset - due to the significantly deviated values, the interpolation effect is somewhat distorted.
 The values inside the red spots are much higher than 12°C, so they are not within the specified levels, which would result in the appearence of white spots.
 However, to the `imap.draw()` method another argument was passed to force the interpolation process to interpolate within the given levels - `interpolation_within_levels=True`.
+When the `interpolation_within_levels` is set to True, the white spots are replaced with the lowest or highest color level (depending on whether the values are below the specified levels or above the specified levels).

 Data filtering is not always necessary, but specifying manually levels is almost always necessary!
 Nevertheless, to get high-quality interpolation effect, **it is recommended to always check the dataset and specify the interpolation levels.**